research-ag/hpl-io/README.md

 ### Payment flows

-Multiple payment flows such as push, pull, approve-transfer and allowances are natively supported through the concept of virtual accounts.
+Multiple payment flows such as push, pull, approve-transfer and allowances are natively supported through the single concept of virtual accounts.
 This simplifies the programming of services that deal with hpl tokens.

 ### Standard-compliance